feature-hub/feature-hub/README.md

 [Micro Frontends](https://micro-frontends.org) approach for building modern web apps with multiple teams using different technologies.

+This repository constitutes a full-fledged solution for composing Micro Frontends.
+React is used as the frontend composition engine that supports React Micro Frontends as first-class citizens, but also allows the integration of Micro Frontends that are built with other frontend libraries (e.g. Vue.js, Angular, Web Components).

+In contrast, the Feature Hub core package is totally independent of React.
+It could be used to build an end-to-end solution with any other frontend library.

 ## Table of Contents

 - [Feature Hub](#feature-hub)